nuejs/nue/packages/nuejs.org/docs/page-layout.md

 ```

-## Navigation syntax
+## Navigation syntax { #nav-syntax }
-Nue offers an easy YAML-based syntax for defining navigational elements: inside your headers, footers, and sidebars.
-The basic syntax is this:
+Here is the basic syntax for defining navigational elements:

 ``` yaml
 Navi title: